CS-433/ml-project-1-cheruben-3/README.md

     │   └── .gitignore          # Git ignores files here
     └── ...

 > This is the folder where all the data files are stored.
 As it's written in the `.gitignore`, the data files have to be downloaded from <i> https://www.aicrowd.com/challenges/epfl-machine-learning-higgs/dataset_files </i> and unzipped here, so it can be called by the other files.
+Here it will also be stored the submission files created.

 ### Documents
     .